nedbat/coveragepy/doc/branch.rst

 that were missing some branches are shown in yellow, with an annotation at the far right showing branch destination line numbers that were not exercised.

-The XML report produced by ``coverage xml`` also includes branch information, including separate statement and branch coverage percentages.
+The XML and JSON reports produced by ``coverage xml`` and ``coverage json`` respectively also include branch information, including separate statement and branch coverage percentages.

 How it works